 Then there are other people on Instagram, and I’m sure they’re perfectly nice people too, yet their content sparks anything but joy, and we just don’t “click”.
 But “community over competition”, so I try to support and like their content anyways.

-Slowly Instagram stopped being fun (the shitty algorithm doesn’t help but that’s for another post), and seeing these posts only made me feel annoyed, frustrated, and like absolute crap.
+Slowly Instagram stopped being fun (the terrible algorithm doesn’t help but that’s for another post), and seeing these posts only made me feel annoyed, frustrated, and like absolute crap.
 I thought I was just being petty and that only made me feel worse, but I’m actually not alone.

 I recently read this post “Deleting People Off of Social Media Made Me a Happier Person, and I’m Not Sorry About It” and realized, this was exactly what I needed to do – unfollow those people that no longer sparked joy.

 Mari Kondo-ing my Instagram